Memeel/Memeel/README.md

 Coming from a strong background in **Mathematics and Physics**, I found my passion in Computer Science.
 I am now focused on deepening my expertise in **Software Development** and **Artificial Intelligence**.

 🎨 **Code & Creativity:**
 I love expressing myself through drawing, painting, and dancing.
-I believe software engineering is also an art form which require structure, creativity, and elegance.
+I believe software engineering is also an art form that requires structure, creativity, and elegance.

 🌱 **I am looking for a Software Engineering Internship (Starting Apr.
 2026).**